-To compute this utility function, we assume that consumption and individual longevity risk are independent.
-We also assume there is no systematic longevity risk and that the probability an individual dies in a given year $s$ is given by $\overline{p}_s$.
+To compute the value of the gain function, we assume that consumption and individual longevity risk are independent.
+We also assume there is no systematic longevity risk and that the unconditional probability an individual dies in a given year $s$ is given by $\overline{p}_s$.

 In this formula, ${\mathbb E}_\mathrm{Invest}$ denotes the expectation across investment scenarios and so excludes the mortality component of our probability model, which is accounted for by the term ${\overline{p}}_s$. $T$ is the maximum time of death, which is finite for the mortality model we are using.
-If we generate $N$ investment scenarios and label the consumption in each case $c^{(j)}$ with $1\leq j \leq N$, we may estimate the utility function using the following expression
+If we generate $N$ investment scenarios and label the replacement ratio in each case $C^{(j)}$ with $1\leq j \leq N$, we may estimate the gain function using the following expression

-Since our EKM utility function is inhomogeneous, maximising it using traditional PDE techniques could be computationally demanding.
+Since our EKM gain function is inhomogeneous, maximising it using traditional PDE techniques could be computationally demanding.
 This is because we do not benefit from the dimension reduction that occurs from using homogeneous preferences.
-As such, we have chosen to use machine learning, specifically a recurrent neural network, to find the optimal strategy that maximises this utility function.
-In this setting, the problem can be formulated straightforwardly as requiring the network to learn the controls that maximise the utility function $\hat{U}$.
+As such, we have chosen to use machine learning, specifically a recurrent neural network, to find the optimal strategy that maximises this gain function.
+In this setting, the problem can be formulated straightforwardly as requiring the network to learn the controls that maximise the gain function $\hat{U}$.
 We give technical details on the training and use of our network in Appendix \ref{appendix:neuralNetworkDesign}.

 We take $L=\log(-\hat{U})$ to be the loss function for our machine learning model, so that minimising $L$ is equivalent to maximising $\hat{U}$.
 The $\log$ transform is chosen to avoid excessively large loss values.
 First note that we may write